Mr-ebony/Multi-Incident-Response-Report/README.md

 Note your Kali IP (e.g., 192.168.0.66).
 Use http://192.168.0.66:8000/pay in your email body.
 When the link is clicked, you’ll see a GET /pay line in the terminal.
 (If you’d rather host on Windows and you have Python installed there, same command works.)

-### Step 4 - Send the phishing email to your local inbox
+### Step 4 - Send the phishing email to your local inbox (Please see Image 8-9 within Screenshots/Phishing)
 Use **PowerShell** on the **Windows VM** (as a normal user is fine):

 ```powershell